OpenEvalProject/evals/manuscripts/elife-84488/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/84488/elife-84488-fig4-v2.jpg)

-**Figure 4.:** a603-a609 dimers in Lhca complexes among O. tauri, C. reinhardtii, and P. sativum.(a) Overall arrangement of the Chl a603-a609 dimers in six Lhca complexes of O. tauri, C. reinhardtii, and P. sativum.
+**Figure 4.:** (a) Overall arrangement of the Chl a603-a609 dimers in six Lhca complexes of O. tauri, C. reinhardtii, and P. sativum.
 The chlorophylls in the photosystem I (PSI) supercomplexes are presented in surface models and those of Lhca complexes are superposed with stick models.
 Color code: pink, O. tauri; golden, P. sativum; light blue, C. reinhardtii.
 The dark labels (1–6) indicate the Lhca1-Lhca6 subunits and the dashed ovals label the locations of the a603-a609 dimer in each LHCI. (b–g) Comparison of the Chl a603-a609 dimers and their local environments in six different Lhca subunits from the three different species.
 Note that the axial ligands of Chl a603 in Lhca1-4 from O. tauri are all His, while the Asn in the 603 site of plant Lhca3 and Lhca4 are crucial for the formation of the red-most form chlorophyll.
 The Lhca5/Lhca9 and Lhca6/Lhca2 are only present in O. tauri and C. reinhardtii but absent in P. sativum.
 The Chl a603-a609 dimers are indicated in the black dashed ovals and the key amino acid residues around the two chlorophylls are shown as stick models.
 The number labeled nearby the black dashed lines indicate the Mg-Mg distances between Chl a603-a609 dimer in Lhca complexes from O. tauri, C. reinhardtii, and P. sativum.
 In (f) and (g), the red dashed ovals indicate the Tyr/Trp residues around the Chl a609 molecules from OtLhca5/CrLhca9 and OtLhca6/CrLhca2.

 Besides the six Lhca proteins, three Lhcp Trimers (Trimers 1–3) bind to the PSI-LHCI complex on the third side along the surfaces of Lhca6, PsaH, PsaL, PsaO, and PsaK subunits (Figure 2a and d).
 As a result, the PSI core is enclosed by an irregular annular belt formed by the LHCI, Lhcp complexes, PsaG and PsaK (Figure 2a and d).
 This side of the PSI core was partly filled by one LHC trimer or two LHC trimers in higher plants or green algae when they are under state 2 conditions (Huang et al., 2021; Pan et al., 2018; Pan et al., 2021).